beginning of content

 The main treatments for brain tumours are:

-Talk to your doctor about all options, their side effects and how to manage them.
+Talk with your doctor about all your treatment options, their side effects and how to manage them.

 Surgery